-The rose is the flower of June.
-It is also our national flower.
-Perhaps at this moment of sadness and anger, we can unite in our gesture of respect and loss.
+The rose is also our national flower.
+Perhaps at moments of sadness and anger, we can unite in our gesture of respect and loss.
 And pray that out of tragedy and senseless violence, the seeds of reconciliation and understanding are firmly planted.

 Photo credits: Featured and first image: George Floyd memorial honoring Black Lives Matter in Minneapolis, MUNSHOTS / Shutterstock.com, 2) flower-strewn intersection where George Floyd was killed, Creative Commons / Fibonacci Blue, 3) the “Martin Luther King, Jr. ‘I Have a Dream’ World Peace Rose Garden,’ via nps.gov

 Jill Brooke is a former CNN correspondent, Post columnist and editor-in-chief of Avenue and Travel Savvy magazine.
 She is an author and the editorial director of FPD.